 This is a stressful time for you and your family.
 Having a loved one mobilize or deploy, means shifting roles and changing responsibilities while trying to maintain a stable family life.
 Mobilization & Deployment Readiness Program will assist units and their Families in preparing for deployment.

-(Provided by Army Community Service Family Advocacy Program) Trauma briefs or "incident briefings" assist spouses of deployed Soldiers in receiving and processing information and feelings when a unit has experienced a casualty or serious event.
+Trauma briefs or "incident briefings" (Provided by Army Community Service Family Advocacy Program) assist Family members of deployed Soldiers in receiving and processing information and feelings when a unit has experienced a casualty or serious incident.
 Briefs are held at the request of a unit, with a unit Chaplain and Military & Family Life Consultant in attendance.

-With the anticipation of the end being near, this is a joyous time for you, your soldier and your family.
+With the anticipation of the end being near, this is a joyous time for you, you’re Soldier and you’re Family.
 Soldiers are ready to return and happy to be home, yet may feel guilty about the things they have missed.
 Patience and communication will help ease the transition.
-If there were unresolved marital or family problems before the deployment, they will not have gotten better during the deployment.
+If there were unresolved marital or Family problems before the deployment, they may not have gotten better during the deployment.
 Realize it will take time and effort to resolve such problems.
 Be patient and keep expectations reasonable.
 Take advantage of all available resources that Army Community Service has to offer.

-This training is schedule by units returning from deployment.
+All training is schedule by units returning from deployment.
 The training is designed to help units, families, and Soldiers with the transitioning process, and challenges that may arise.
-Trainings use Operation READY (Resources for Educating about Deployment & You) materials in accordance with the US Army's Deputy Chief of Staff's guidelines. *Reintegration Training University is also available on-line for individual re-deployers
+Fort Carson’s Mobilization, Deployment & SSO program utilizes the Operation READY (Resources for Educating about Deployment & You) materials in accordance with the US Army's Deputy Chief of Staff's guidelines. *Reintegration Training University is also available on-line for individual re-deployers.

 Children, just like adults, deal with feelings of deployments.
 Children's actions can give you many signs about how they may be coping with a parent deployed, and they may react differently than what the parents expected or hoped for.
 Children can also pick up on your feelings and emotions regarding deployment.
 Communicate with children, so they know what to expect.
-For more information on helping children cope with deployment contact Fort Carson Child & Youth, Schools & Service at (719) 526-1101 to speak to a Child & Youth Behavioral Counselor
+For more information on helping children cope with deployment contact (719) 651-7459 or 524-1991 to speak to a Military Family Life Counselor (MFLC).

-While on active duty the Mobilization & Deployment Readiness Program offers assistance, resources, training, and support to Army Reserve and National Guard units, their Soldiers and Families during times of activation, mobilization, deployment, and demobilization.
+While on active duty the Mobilization & Deployment & SSO program offers assistance, resources, training, and support to Army Reserve and National Guard units, their Soldiers and Families during times of activation, mobilization, deployment, and demobilization.

 Military & Family Life Counselors are Masters or Ph.
 D. level Licensed Clinical Counselors, who work with families, individuals, couples, and children to provide non-medical problem identification, counseling services, and psycho-education regarding the stressors of military life.
 Services are offered on or off military installations, are confidential and private, excluding reports of child abuse, domestic violence, and duty to warn situations, and are FREE.
 Counselors are available on a walk in basis at ACS, by appointment in the units and also can be found in the on-post schools.